akvo/knowledgebase/docs/rsr/indicator_updates.md

 ![Pending Approval](media/pending_approval.png)

 However, when you would like the Project Officer to have a second look at the results they reported, you click **"Decline"**.
 This sends the update back to the Project Officer, and it will once again (re)appear in the **‘To Be Reported’** tab for them.
-The status is also marked as ***Declined**
+The status is also marked as ***Declined**.

 ![Pending Approval](media/update_declined.png)